wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getblocktemplate.md

 ---
-title: zec:getblocktemplate \[POST\]
+title: zec:getblocktemplate - Zcash
-description: If the request parameters include a mode key, that is used toexplicitly select between the default template request or aproposal.
+description: Example code for the zec:getblocktemplate json-rpc method. Сomplete guide on how to use zec:getblocktemplate json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters